Players 2 (or more)

 it from left to right in any row, or from top to bottom in any column.
 This

 leaves 20 blank squares, which you now fill up with 20 of the 21 unused letters.

 It doesn't matter which letter you leave out, but you must make sure that -

-For example, here's a grid with the password PSALM occupying column 4:
+For example, here's a grid with letter J omitted and the key-word PSALM occupying column 4 :

-your opponent's password before they are lucky enough to guess yours.
+your opponent's key-word before they are lucky enough to guess yours.

 what letter, if any, occupies that square.
 For example, "72" calls for the